Mareca americana

 A later date away from the winter range is 12 Dec 2023 Box Butte Reservoir, Dawes Co.

 The beginning of true fall migration is evident in early Sep although failed breeders and males begin to move and to assemble in Jun-Jul to molt (Baldassarre 2014).
-Examples are one at North Platte WTP, Lincoln Co 22 Jun-19 Jul 2022, 20 on 18 Aug 2020 at Crescent Lake NWR, Garden Co, and 24 on 25 Aug 2006 in Keith Co.
+Examples of likely molt migrants are 50 on 1 Aug 2024 at Crescent Lake NWR, Garden Co, 20 on 18 Aug 2020 at Crescent Lake NWR, and 24 on 25 Aug 2006 in Keith Co.
 Five reports from Lake Ogallala, Keith Co 15 Jun-27 Jul suggest this is a molt location, as it is for Common Merganser (see that species).
 The Rainwater Basin may also be such a site; there are 13 reports 16 Jun-22 Jul.
 Probable molt migrants were 10 in Harlan Co 27 Jul 2000, four in Keith Co 7 Aug 2020, and eight in Hall Co 8 Aug 2020.

 Peak migration occurs Oct-early Nov, but significant numbers may persist into mid-Nov with stragglers into Dec.